Concealed Weapon License

 3. Read the Application Instructions to learn what is required when you complete and submit your application.

 4. The Walton County Tax Collector's Office is a participant in the Concealed Weapons Intake System, serving as an agent for the Florida Department of Agriculture and Consumer Services.
 This partnership allows local residents to submit their application to the Florida Department of Agriculture and Consumer Services electronically.
-This service is currently available in the DeFuniak Springs and Freeport Locations in Walton County and offered by appointment only.
+This service is currently available in the Freeport Location in Walton County and offered by appointment only.

 What should you bring with you if you're a first time applicant?